DerGuru/The-Resonant/New Chapters/Part1/P1-08_Unspoken.md

 Lina gave a small, humorless smile.
 "Yeah.
 It was.
 More than I knew at the time."

-She crossed her arms, not defensive—just holding something in.
+She crossed her arms, not defensiveâ€”just holding something in.
 "It wasn't just about the money.
 My dad thought it would change everything.
 That if I did well there, maybe I wouldn't end up tied to this place forever."

 "You didn't like it?"
 Jason asked softly.

 She didn't answer immediately.
 Her gaze drifted to the window, to the darkened street beyond.

 "I liked *some* things," she said finally.
-"Learning to tune resonance, feeling it answer… that part felt like flying.
-But the people—" Her voice tightened.
+"Learning to tune resonance, feeling it answerâ€¦ that part felt like flying.
+But the peopleâ€”" Her voice tightened.
 "Most of them had no idea what it meant to *need* something.
 They just assumed they were born to it.
 I wasn't."

 Jason nodded slowly.
 "And when you left..."

 "He didn't say anything," Lina said, her voice quieter now.
-"He just… cleared a space for me back here.
+"He justâ€¦ cleared a space for me back here.
 Like he knew I'd come home."

 The quiet between them wasn't awkward.
 Just full.